Lancet surveys of Iraq War casualties: Main street bias

 The research team of Professors Neil Johnson, Sean Gourley and J.P.
 Onella of the physics department at Oxford University, Professor Michael Spagat of the economics department of Royal Holloway, University of London, and Professor Gesine Reinert of the statistics department at Oxford University, claimed the methodology of the study was fundamentally flawed by what they term "main street bias".
 They claimed the sampling methods used "will result in an over-estimation of the death toll in Iraq" because "by sampling only cross streets which are more accessible, you get an over-estimation of deaths."

 These professors have published a detailed paper discussing this bias and the Lancet study called "Conflict Mortality Surveys".

 An 24 October 2006 The Guardian article reported this response from a Lancet study author:

 But Prof Burnham said the researchers penetrated much further into residential areas than was clear from the Lancet paper.
 The notion 'that we avoided back alleys was totally untrue'.
 He added that 28% of households were in rural areas—which matches the population spread.

 An article in Science magazine by John Bohannon describes some of the criticisms, as well as some responses from the Lancet report's lead author Gilbert Burnham.
 According to Bohannon and Johnson, the Lancet paper indicates that the survey team avoided small back alleys for safety reasons.
 But this could bias the data because deaths from car bombs, street-market explosions, and shootings from vehicles should be more likely on larger streets.
 Burnham counters that such streets were included and that the methods section of the published Lancet paper is oversimplified.

-Bohannon also alleged that Burnham told Science that he does not know exactly how the Iraqi team conducted its survey; the details about neighbourhoods surveyed were destroyed "in case they fell into the wrong hands and could increase the risks to residents."
+Burnham also told Science that he does not know exactly how the Iraqi team conducted its survey; the details about neighbourhoods surveyed were destroyed "in case they fell into the wrong hands and could increase the risks to residents."
 These explanations have infuriated the study's critics.
 Michael Spagat, who specialises in civil conflicts, says the scientific community should call for an in-depth investigation into the researchers' procedures.
 "It is almost a crime to let it go unchallenged," adds Johnson.